farhiongit/minimaps/README.md

 elements can be removed from (when `*remove` is set to `1` in `op`) or inserted into (when `map_insert_data` is called in `op`) the map *by the same thread* while traversing elements.

-> Insertion while traversing should be done with care since an infinite loop will occur if, in `op`, an element is removed and :
+> Insertion while traversing should be done with care since an infinite loop will occur if, in `op`:
 >
->  - while traversing forward, at least an equal or greater element is inserted ;
+>  - while traversing forward: at least an equal or greater element is inserted ;
->  - while traversing backward, at least a lower element is inserted.
+>  - while traversing backward: at least a lower element is inserted.

 ### Predefined operators for use with `map_find_key`, `map_traverse` and `map_traverse_backward`.